This project has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement No. 868213

 Safe measured progress

-Special sensors for real-time detection
+Special sensors for real-time procedural guidance

 Allows controlled retraction of fluids